storesafe/cordova-sqlite-storage/README.md

 ## General

-The idea is to emulate the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) as closely as possible.
-The only major change is to use `window.sqlitePlugin.openDatabase()` (or `sqlitePlugin.openDatabase()`) *with parameters as documented below* instead of `window.openDatabase()`.
-If you see any other major change please report it, it is probably a bug.
+- Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
+Some other known deviations are documented below.
+Please report if you find any other possible deviations.

 **NOTE:** If a sqlite statement in a transaction fails with an error, the error handler *must* return `false` in order to recover the transaction.
 This is correct according to the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) standard.
 This is different from the WebKit implementation of Web SQL in Android and iOS which recovers the transaction if a sql error hander returns a non-`true` value.